 Specific projects included in this investment category include continuous improvements in Vector's Outage Centre based on customer feedback, self-service for customers with an initial focus on connections, disconnections, and alterations, alongside continued investment in new and existing customer channels for support, for example via webchat and pro-active SMS notifications.
 Further, the expected investment in foundational capability required over time is reflected in the outer years, where there is recognition that as customers' requirements to change, Vector's service mix must also evolve to meet them.
-Based on this, there are allowances for both back-office systems and front end development aimed at catering for and responding to changing customer behaviour, as well as enabling Vector to undertake demand response type activity with direct customer engagement.
+Based on this, there are allowances for both back-office systems and front end development - including a review of our Customer Relationship Management system (CRM), with upgrade or replacement provisioned for in FY's 27 and 28 - aimed at catering for and responding to changing customer behaviour, as well as enabling Vector to undertake demand response type activity with direct customer engagement.

-DESCRIPTION FY24 FY25 FY26 FY27 FY28 FY29 FY30 FY31 FY32 FY33 TOTAL \$M Customer Operations 1.8 1.8 2.9 4.8 4.9 2.0 1.4 2.0 1.4 1.4 24.1
+DESCRIPTION FY25 FY26 FY27 FY28 FY29 FY30 FY31 FY32 FY33 FY34 TOTAL \$M Customer Operations 2.4 3.4 4.7 4.7 2.0 1.4 2.0 1.4 1.4 1.6 24.7

-TABLE 14-15: CUSTOMER OPERATIONS INVESTMENT FORECAST
+TABLE 14-13: CUSTOMER OPERATIONS INVESTMENT FORECAST